Copyright 1994 - 2023 Bill's Bible Basics

 Matthew 18:20, KJV

 The point is, our gathering together can occur absolutely anywhere, and at any time.
-Over and over again I have told our readers that God is where we are, because our body is the true temple of the Holy Ghost, and the Spirit of Christ dwells within each one of us when we accept Him as our Lord and Saviour.
-Isn't that what the Apostle Paul said?
-Consider the following verses:
+Over and over again I have told my readers that God is where we are, because our body is the true temple of the Holy Ghost, and the Spirit of Christ dwells within each one of us when we accept Him as our Lord and Savior.
+This is precisely what the Scriptures teach us, as we can easily confirm by the following group of verses:

 1 Corinthians 6:19-20, KJV